diffkemp/diffkemp/README.md

 The DiffKemp binary is then located in `bin/diffkemp`.

+For running the result viewer, it is necessary to have installed:
+* Node.js (>= 14.x)
+* npm (8)

+Manually building with `cmake` will automatically install necessary packages for the result viewer and build an optimized version of the result viewer.
+You can turn this off with the `-DBUILD_VIEWER=OFF` option when using `cmake`.

 ### Install from RPM

 Alternatively, you can use a prepared RPM package for Fedora that can be